Fix iPhone 17 Connected to Wi-Fi but Internet Not Working iOS 26 Update

 Configure DNS on iPhone WiFi Settings

-Solution 11: Press the Reset button on Your Wi-Fi Router
+Solution 11: Press the Reset button on your Wi-Fi Router

-Still, Wi-Fi not working.
+Still, Wi-Fi is not working.
 Start from scratch.
 We are suggesting you reset the Wi-Fi router and set it up like before.
 Note down all the important information and then reset the modem.

 Solution 12: Contact the Internet Service Provider (ISP) and Apple Support

 However, if Wi-Fi is not working on your iPhone, then you should seek help from Apple technicians and internet service providers.
-Before reaching out to the Apple Service Centre, ask your service provider if everything is perfect from their side and then only visit the Apple Centre.
+Before reaching out to the Apple Service Centre, ask your service provider if everything is perfect from their side, and then only visit the Apple Centre.

 Tags: